Delta T is a term that gets thrown around in the HVAC field quite a bit, but what does it really mean, what is its purpose, and does it really matter?

 · Metering Device

-· Humidity
+· Indoor Humidity

-· Head Load
+· Indoor Heat Load

-· Air Flow
+· Indoor and Outdoor Unit Air Flow

 Each of these factors can impact the overall Delta T reading despite an accurate refrigerant charge.

-For example, consider what it means if a system has a low Delta T?
+For example, consider what it means if a system has a low Delta T.

 1. A low Delta T could be an indication of a low refrigerant charge, however, that may not always be the case.
-If a system has a fixed orifice metering device, such as a piston or capillary tubing, the system may only reach a Delta T of 16°F but still be properly charged.
+If a system has a fixed orifice metering device, such as a piston or capillary tubing, the system may only reach a Delta T of 15°F but still be properly charged.
 This is because a fixed orifice metering device cannot allow more refrigerant into the system to compensate for a high heat load or high humidity like a TXV can.
-This results in a low Delta T during hot and humid days or when the system is first turned on, after being off for a while.
+This results in a low Delta T during hot and humid days or when the system is first turned on after being off for a while.

-2. Low Delta T can be caused by outdoor unit fin deterioration or low outdoor airflow which will not allow the system to reject heat absorbed from the inside of the building.
+2. Low Delta T can be caused by outdoor unit fin deterioration or low outdoor airflow, which will not allow the system to reject heat absorbed from the inside of the building.

 So, what does it mean if the Delta T is high?

 In the case of a mini-split unit with a VRF (variable refrigerant flow) compressor, the Delta T may be 20-24°F. This is normal for these types of systems.
-Mini-splits are usually designed to have less superheat in the evaporator coil which allows for more heat to be removed from within the building.
+Mini splits are usually designed to have less superheat in the evaporator coil, which allows for more heat to be removed from within the building.
 (Note: These systems have an accumulator tank which safeguards the compressor while the system runs at a low superheat.
 To learn more, check out our video on the accumulator tank!)

 So, does a Delta T between 18 and 21°F mean that a system has a correct refrigerant charge?

 The simple answer is maybe.
-Remember, Delta T is only intended to help estimate your overall performance.
-While a reading between 18 and 21°F is an indication that heat is being transferred well, it does not take into account if the system is operating completely correct.
-In the case a system with a piston metering device, you may measure a 19°F but the system could be slightly over-charged and liquid refrigerant could be entering the compressor and damaging it.
-To determine if the compressor is getting fully vapor refrigerant to enter, measure the total superheat.
-If the refrigerant has several degrees of total superheat, the refrigerant is presently fully in the vapor state.
-The only way to effectively measure the refrigerant charge of a system is with total superheat and subcooling measurements.
-Delta T alone should not be solely relied on to determine the refrigerant charge level or for troubleshooting.
-Delta T should be one of multiple measurements taken when servicing a system in order to get an overall idea of how the system is operating.
+Delta T is only intended to help estimate your overall performance.
+While a reading between 18-21°F is an indication that heat is being transferred, it does not mean the system as a whole is performing efficiently.
+In the case of a system with a piston metering device, you may measure a 19°F, but the system could be slightly overcharged and liquid refrigerant could be entering the compressor and damaging it.
+To determine if the compressor is receiving refrigerant that is fully vapor, measure the total superheat.
+If the refrigerant has several degrees of total superheat, the refrigerant is in its fully vapor state.

 Finally, does the Delta T really matter?
 Yes!
 While it should not be a sole source for checking a system’s performance, it can play a major role in getting the most accurate picture of all aspects of a system’s health, beyond the refrigerant charge.
 At the end of the day, Delta T is another tool in a technician’s pocket and can make the difference when trying to troubleshoot a system.